 You never know when you will need resources to make a meeting run well.
 I carry in my car a well-stocked, traveling toolkit for facilitating meetings on the spot.
 My Boy Scout leader taught me to “be prepared,” and prepared I am.

-Here’s a checklist of what you might need for your events.
+Here is a checklist of what you might need for your events.
 Some items will come from your stash.
-The hosting organizations will provide some.
+The hosting organizations will provide others.
 Some may need to be rented for the occasion.

 - Laptop fully charged and charger cable.